MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/gestures/pan.md

 ms.date: 01/21/2016
 ---

-# Adding a Pan Gesture Recognizer
+# Adding a pan gesture recognizer

-_The pan gesture is used for detecting dragging and is implemented with the PanGestureRecognizer class.
-A common scenario for the pan gesture is to horizontally and vertically drag an image, so that all of the image content can be viewed when it's being displayed in a viewport smaller than the image dimensions.
+_The pan gesture is used for detecting the movement of fingers around the screen and applying that movement to content, and is implemented with the `PanGestureRecognizer` class.
+A common scenario for the pan gesture is to horizontally and vertically pan an image, so that all of the image content can be viewed when it's being displayed in a viewport smaller than the image dimensions.
 This is accomplished by moving the image within the viewport, and is demonstrated in this article._

-## Overview

-To make a user interface element draggable with the pan gesture, create a [`PanGestureRecognizer`](xref:Xamarin.Forms.PanGestureRecognizer) instance, handle the [`PanUpdated`](xref:Xamarin.Forms.PanGestureRecognizer.PanUpdated) event, and add the new gesture recognizer to the [`GestureRecognizers`](xref:Xamarin.Forms.View.GestureRecognizers) collection on the user interface element.
+To make a user interface element moveable with the pan gesture, create a [`PanGestureRecognizer`](xref:Xamarin.Forms.PanGestureRecognizer) instance, handle the [`PanUpdated`](xref:Xamarin.Forms.PanGestureRecognizer.PanUpdated) event, and add the new gesture recognizer to the [`GestureRecognizers`](xref:Xamarin.Forms.View.GestureRecognizers) collection on the user interface element.
 The following code example shows a `PanGestureRecognizer` attached to an [`Image`](xref:Xamarin.Forms.Image) element:

 ```csharp
 var panGesture = new PanGestureRecognizer();